syncfusion-content/maui-docs/MAUI/AIAssistView/control-template.md

 ## CreateAssistChat Override in AI AssistView

 The `CreateAssistChat` method allows for the customization of the chat view functionality within the AI AssistView control.
-By overriding this method, can create their own custom implementation of the chat view, allowing for greater control over the appearance and behavior of chat interactions.It provides the flexibility to modify how chat messages are displayed, how user interactions are handled.
+By overriding this method, can create their own custom implementation of the chat view, allowing for greater control over the appearance and behavior of chat interactions.
+It provides the flexibility to modify how chat messages are displayed, how user interactions are handled.
 Here’s how to override the `CreateAssistChat` method to return a custom instance of `AssistViewChat`.

 {% tabs %}
 {% highlight c# %}